 Drivers that operate a vehicle while being sleepy, drowsy, or feeling exhausted can have their driving ability impaired so much that they can’t appropriately respond, react, or discern the conditions of the road.

-Even the safest and most defensive drivers can occasionally fall victim to car accidents, but not due to any error on their part.
+Even the safest and most defensive drivers can occasionally fall victim to an accident while driving, but not due to any error on their part.
 The factors below can create unsafe driving conditions.

 Weather Conditions